mia-platform/documentation/docs/runtime_suite/pdf-service.md

 ### PDF Service ###

-This plugin provided an easy way to generate PDF files from an initial HTML template.
-This service is based on the [Puppeteer library](https://github.com/GoogleChrome/puppeteer).
-If you use this service on your computer, it is very important to set the DOCKER environment variable to false.

-## Summary
 This plugins provide a simple way for generating PDF files from an intial HTML template.
 This service relies on the [Puppeteer](https://github.com/GoogleChrome/puppeteer) library.

 If you are using this service in your machine, it is very important to set the DOCKER environment variable to false.